Kinomap Review: Severely Underrated Training Platform?

 Training

-This is because people can contribute workouts they created.
+Kinomap’s workout library is comprehensive because people can contribute their workouts to the community.
 But, of course, their quality is questionable, and not all workouts are worth trying.

 Kinomap also offers so-called playlists.
 It’s a series of training videos created by trainers, coaches, and other community members.